Introduction

 Museum of Contemporary Art, MCA

 Sydney's Museum of Contemporary Art (MCA) is Australia's premier gallery of contemporary art.
 Indigenous art is well represented in the collection of more than 4000 works.
 Housed on the site of the former colonial-era Commissariat, the museum looks over Circular Quay to the Opera House.
 It's a fabulous location for a must-see gallery.
+An entrance fee was added in 2025.

 For more on visiting the MCA, click here.